juhasev/sample-ninja-help/data-variables.md

 POINTS_REWARDED (Lifetime points awarded) POINTS_REDEEMED (Lifetime points redeemed)

-This is not a comprehensive list of the system variables and it is recommended that you view the full list under Data Variables by selecting the group filter “SYSTEM” to have an idea what is available.
+This is not a comprehensive list of the system variables and it is recommended that you view the full list under system variables by selecting the group filter “SYSTEM” to have an idea what is available.

 ### Using industry standard variables
 You should consider using industry standard variables for B2C panels.
 Sample Ninja provides the defaults that are Lucid / CINT compatible.
 When you are using industry standard variables they can be mapped to various sample exchanges with minimal effort.
 You can create the standard data variables under Data Variables.
 These are: